roger-yt/Fragmented-at-Training-Chained-at-Testing/README.md

 # Fragmented-at-Training-Chained-at-Testing
-The code of  [ICLR 2025] **Are Transformers Able to Reason by Connecting Separated Knowledge in Training Data?** (https://arxiv.org/abs/2501.15857).
+This is the repository of the paper [ICLR 2025] **Are Transformers Able to Reason by Connecting Separated Knowledge in Training Data?** (https://arxiv.org/abs/2501.15857).
 It includes the code that generates the “FTCT” (Fragmented at Training, Chained at Testing) learning task and corresponding experiments.

 ## Environment Setup